-Only schools or conservation districts in Arkansas, regardless of size or population are eligible to apply.
-Specific programs eligible for funding include, but are not limited to, the study of general fish and wildlife conservation issues, Project WILD Workshops, Outdoor Adventures Curriculum, Arkansas National Archery in the Schools Program (ANASP), Arkansas Youth Shooting Sports Program (AYSSP), Fishing in the Natural State (FINS), Arkansas Stream Team, School Yard Habitat Site Development, and specialized AGFC conservation education/educator training workshops focused on the programs above.
+Only K-12 schools or conservation districts in Arkansas, regardless of size or population are eligible to apply.
+Specific programs eligible for funding include, but are not limited to, the study of general fish and wildlife conservation issues, Project WILD Workshops, Outdoor Adventures Curriculum, Archery in the Schools (AIS) [formerly ANASP], Youth Shooting Sports (YYS) [formerly AYSSP], Fishing in the Natural State (FINS), Arkansas Stream Team, School Yard Habitat Site Development, and specialized AGFC conservation education/educator training workshops focused on the programs above.
 In addition, funds may be used by educators to take students on field trips to AGFC Nature Centers, Hatcheries and Wildlife Management Areas.

 For Questions Contact: